 Well, I didn’t have any other options so I put my doubts to one side and gave it a go.

 Actually, I gave it more than a “go”.
 I threw myself into it wholeheartedly (which is the only way to succeed at anything).

-In fact, it paid me more for working from home in my own time than I would have earned commuting and working 9-5 for someone else.
+And sure enough, it turned out that everything they told me was true.
+It paid me more for working from home in my own time than I would have earned commuting and working 9-5 for someone else.
 There were other advantages too: Because I was self-employed all sorts of expenses were tax-deductible: A proportion of my household bills (for office use), car expenses, hotels and so on…

 I had never been self-employed before.
 I loved it: If I wanted to earn more, I just worked harder or got better at what I was doing.
 If I wanted to take a day off or go on holiday, I just did.